Hydran00/PointCloud2Unity/README.md

         in your terminal and look for the field `normals_`.
 If it is present, then you can activate the option.)
      This will modify offsets of data in the pointcloud decoder.
 7. Run the scene and you should see the pointcloud being visualized in Unity.

 ### Non-ROS Users:
-In this case you have to write your own code to fill the MeshInfo struct with the data you want to visualize.
-You can then use the functions implemented in this package.
+In this case you have to write your own code to fill the MeshInfo struct.
+You can look how I decoded the PointCloud2 message in the `PointCloud2Decoder` script for a reference.
+Then you can pass your Decoder as a parameter to the main script associated to the method you want to use.

 ## Common Parameters